-The work is done independently in the patch, but the wider Supporting Quaker Communities team is a great support to all its members.
+The work is done independently in the patch.
+However, the wider Supporting Quaker Communities team is a great support to all its members.
 We have regular meetings to share our work, explore solutions, get answers to tricky questions, and support one another with both care and humour.

-Each local development worker gets to know the Quaker communities in their patch.
-They support them to do tiny things and major projects alike.
-The work is varied, as are the people and places.
+Our network of local development workers gets to know the Quaker communities in their patch.
+They support them to do tiny things, through to major projects.
+The work is varied, as are the people and the places.

-You will find in this application pack background information about Quakers, the salary and benefits of working for us along with the job description and person specification for the post.
+You will find in this application pack background information about the Quakers, salary and benefits of working for us along with the job description and person specification for the post.